How is Assam tea used in cooking and baking?

 Assam tea is an interesting addition to baked goods that adds a bit of flavor as well as color.
 To make an Assam tea cake, mix together all-purpose flour, baking powder, baking soda, salt, sugar, butter and eggs with some steeped Assam tea for moisture and flavor.
 For added sweetness, you can top the cake with a glaze made from melted butter mixed with powdered sugar and more steeped Assam tea.
 Other baked goods that go well with Assam include scones and muffins.

-See also What are the health benefits of herbal tea?
+See also What are the cultural traditions and practices associated with jasmine tea?

 3. Savory Dishes